-Every December, the Hispanic Chamber of Commerce Montgomery County (HCCMC), the African American Chamber of Commerce of Montgomery County, and the Asian American Political Alliance host this event to discuss legislative issues that have an impact on the minority business community of Montgomery County in Maryland, and to develop a common agenda presented as our legislative priorities.
+On Wednesday, December 4th, 2019, the Hispanic Chamber of Commerce Montgomery County (HCCMC), the African American Chamber of Commerce of Montgomery County, and the Asian American Political Alliance hosted the 19th Annual Minority Legislative Breakfast to discuss legislative issues that have an impact on the minority business community of Montgomery County in Maryland, and to develop a common agenda presented as our legislative priorities.

 Chris Van Hollen